NateThunder/Fight-Scoring/README.md

-Absolutely, Nathan.
-Here's a refreshed version of your README that integrates the new contracts — `Consensus.sol`, `Scoring.sol`, and `JudgeRanking.sol` — while preserving your modular architecture and open-source clarity:

----

 ## 🥊 What this is

 A modular Solidity project exploring how combat sports scoring could work on Ethereum.
 It separates responsibilities into simple, auditable contracts: